This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Creamy peanut butter like Skippy, natural peanut butter doesn't work as well

 - 12 ounces milk or dark melting chocolate*

 - 6 ounces butterscotch baking chips*

-I’ve gotten the best results with Ghirardelli or Guittard’s melting wafers for these cookies.
+- I’ve gotten the best results with Ghirardelli melting wafers and Guittard’s butterscotch chips for these cookies.